oracle-quickstart/oci-datastax/README.md

 [![Deploy to Oracle Cloud](https://oci-resourcemanager-plugin.plugins.oci.oraclecloud.com/latest/deploy-to-oracle-cloud.svg)](https://console.us-ashburn-1.oraclecloud.com/resourcemanager/stacks/create?region=home&zipUrl=https://github.com/oracle-quickstart/oci-datastax/archive/button.zip)

 After logging into the console you'll walk through the selection of variables for the deployment.
-You'll then run an `Apply Job` on the stack created, and be able to see the progress of resource creation in the logs in the console.
+You'll then select `Terraform Actions -> Apply` on the stack created, and be able to see the progress of resource creation in the logs in the console.
 Once that's complete follow the instructions in the [Login to DataStax Lifecycle Manager ](#login-to-datastax-lifecycle-manager) section below.
 Note, these templates generate an ssh key pair on the fly for